You’re going to a backcountry ski hut! Yay! Untracked pow, great friends, cozy nights. Here’s a packing list to help you prepare for the adventure.

 - a great camera and share your photographic efforts

-- iPod or CD’s.
-Often there are speakers at the hut.
+- iPod, often there are speakers at the hut.

 - Post-trip change of clothes to leave in the car

 - Cash (Canadian or US) to purchase souvenir items.
-Often it is customary to tip your ski guide as well.
+It is customary to tip your ski guide 10-15% of trip cost.

 - Books, backgammon, cribbage, cards, games – usually the hut has these things already!